BlackRock's Fink wants more sustainability data from private cos

 Fink's language was more specific than in a January memo in which he said climate disclosures "should be embraced" by large private companies.

-The new wording comes as European Union and U.S. regulators hash out how much sustainability data companies should provide on area like greenhouse gas emissions or workforce demographics.
+The new wording comes as European Union and U.S. regulators hash out how much sustainability data companies should provide on areas like greenhouse gas emissions or workforce demographics.

 New York-based BlackRock, with some $8.7 trillion under management, had previously backed mandatory climate reporting.
 Last month it joined other asset managers pledging to push companies in their portfolios to net zero carbon emissions by 2050 or sooner.